cmikedev/ecommerce/README.md

 But it looks like there was a mistake.
 The price is too low and the wrong image has been used.
 ___
 User Story:

-* As a Superuser I can edit a product so that I can correct any errors or make changes to the details
+As a Superuser I can edit a product so that I can correct any errors or make changes to the details.

+* Acceptance Criteria:
     * Authenticated user can edit a products details
     * User is notified of the changes that are made
 ___